School-Based Service Delivery in Speech-Language Pathology

 Services provided in a separate room—away from the general education classroom—have long been the traditional location for speech-language service delivery.
 This location allows for focused individual or small-group service delivery but removes students from their peers who are typically developing, and some classroom instructional time is missed.

-By providing integrated/in-class services, SLPs work closely with teachers and classroom staff—along with other specialized instructional support personnel (SISP)—to collaboratively address students' goals.
+By providing classroom-based speech-language services, SLPs work closely with teachers and classroom staff—along with other specialized instructional support personnel (SISP)—to collaboratively address students' goals inside the general education classroom.
 This increases team coordination and competency to provide assistance and support to students.
-Research shows that when SLPs model and instruct on how to implement recommended accommodations and modifications, results include improved communication interactions within the classroom setting (Blosser, 2011).
+When SLPs model and instruct on how to implement recommended accommodations and modifications, results include improved communication interactions within the classroom setting.

-Determining which model to use within the general education classroom is based on student need and collaboration with the teacher.
+Determining which classroom-based service delivery model to use within the general education classroom is based on student need and collaboration with the teacher.
 A variety of in-class models are in use (Cook & Friend, 1995):

 • Supportive co-teaching—The SLP and teacher partner together as co-teachers.
 One takes the lead in instructing the class while the other moves among students in order to provide prompts, redirection, or direct support and vice versa.